Force User Field Registration

 Just to add Andrew,

-I am using Wordpress v2.3 and I have your latest plugin v0.5
+I am using WordPress v2.3 and I have your latest plugin v0.5

 I am wanting to add a select age field to the registration page?
 I used your php script to add an age text input field and it worked great.
 Now I am trying to make the age input a dropdown select field.